blastomussa/crayon-python-sdk/readme.md

 	pip install -r requirements.txt
 	```

-3. Copy cloudiq.py to the root directory of an existing project.
+3. Copy cloudiq.py to the root directory of a new project.

 4. Import the CloudIQ class from cloudiq.py using the following command:
 	```